hackupc/legal-page/_documents/terms_and_conditions.md

 - Subject to government regulations, restrictions, and recommendations by the time the hackathon takes place The Organization will provide a place to sleep for on-site participants.
 The Organization keeps the right to cancel this at any time without the need of previous warning, also the participants by accepting this T&C renounce receiving any kind of compensation in case The Organization is not able to provide a place to sleep.

-- All on-site participants need to provide a COVID certificate to assist presciently to the event.
-In the case of international on-site participants, they will need to provide a valid certificate easily validated by QR or similar.
+- All on-site participants will need to provide a COVID certificate to assist presciently to the event.
+International on-site participants will need to provide a valid certificate easy to validate by QR or similar.
 In case this is not possible on-site participants will need to show a valid PCR done at least 24h before the event.

 - The organization can change the modality of a participant from on-site to online without the need of providing the followed criteria.
 The participant by accepting this T&C renounce to receive any kind of compensation in case The organization does this change.